-The principles contained in the Paris Declaration of 2005, the Accra Agenda of 2008 and the Busan Partnership of 2011, and the outcome document from the second high-level meeting of the Global Partnership for Effective Development Cooperation in Nairobi of 2016 are pivotal are important to international development cooperation and climate finance.
-National ownership is key to securing long-term sustainability of climate changerelated initiatives.
-External actors should seek to improve coordination and alignment to the national systems and processes of developing countries, in order to ensure transparency and mutual accountability.
-Within the multilateral funds, Sweden has been a champion for direct access, where national authorities are able to directly access financing and manage all aspects of the projects/programs.
-In our bilateral work, the countries' and organisations' own needs, priorities and strategies are weighed into the strategies, and are a fundamental entry point for all contributions from Sida.
-This approach calls for increased efforts from developing countries in mainstreaming climate action in their development dialogues with development partners.
+The principles contained in the Paris Declaration of 2005, the Accra Agenda of 2008 and the Busan Partnership of 2011, and the outcome document from the second high-level meeting of the Global Partnership for Effective Development Cooperation in Nairobi (2016) are pivotal to international development cooperation and climate finance.
+National ownership is also key to securing long-term sustainability of climate change-related initiatives.
+External actors should seek to improve coordination and alignment to the national systems and processes of developing countries so as to ensure transparency and mutual accountability.

+Within the multilateral funds Sweden has been a champion for direct access, where national authorities are able to directly access financing and manage all aspects of the projects/programs.
+In our bilateral work the countries' and organisations' own needs, priorities and strategies are weighed into the strategies, and a fundamental entry point for all of Sida's contributions.
+Sweden consider the countries' NDC:s and NAP:s and development plans areas central tools for Sida for understanding needs, priorities and where the funding gap is the largest in our partner countries in terms of financial and capacity building support.

-5.2.3 New and additional resources
+5.2.3 New and additional measures

 According to the UN Framework Convention on Climate Change, "The developed country Parties [...] shall provide new and additional financial resources to meet the agreed full costs incurred by developing country Parties in complying with their obligations".
 'New and additional resources' is a complex term, used in many multilateral contexts.
 There is currently no international agreement on how it should be defined.
 Sweden is one of few OECD DAC members to have met, and even far exceeded, the UN international development aid goal of 0.7 % of gross national income (GNI).
-Against this background, all climate finance provided by Sweden during 2019-2020 should be viewed as new and additional.
-Figures for total Swedish ODA 2019-2020 are shown in Table

-5.1, together with the share of climate finance compared to total ODA.
+There is broad Parliamentary support, to continue delivering 1 % of Sweden's GNI to Official Development Assistance (ODA).
+Against this background, all climate finance provided by Sweden during 2017-2020 should be viewed as new and additional.
+Figures for total Swedish ODA 2017-2020 are shown in Table 5.1, together with the share of climate finance compared to total ODA.
 Figure 5.1 shows climate finance based on type of support.
 Sweden's overall climate financing having increased more than threefold since 2014.